ECCC-ASTD-MRD/MIDAS-src/src/README.md

 Otherwise, only a few targets will be available: `clean`, `cleanabs`, `cleanall`, `cleandep`, `cleanobj`  and `help`.

-There is however [a pending bug (#453)](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/issues/453) that is **triggered by sourcing
-`src/programs/commons/compile_setup.sh`** (sourced in `config.dot.sh`).
-After the config sourcing, the shell becomes unstable with respect to some command and/or auto-completion features.

 You can call `make` to build any target; target may be an object file, a specific program or a label (or *phony* target such as `all`, `objects` or other label that are not a file *per se*), you can always use autocompletion by